CEO vows to turn RIM into "lean, mean machine"

 "They're in survival mode, but if they survive their business will go right back to, in my view, the levels above $60," said Ted Cross, a retired 76-year-old who bought his shares in the high $20 range.
 "I'm confident the company will survive and thrive."

-Chairwoman Barbara Stymiest said the company aimed to add several new members to the board this year and hired an external firm to assess candidates.
+Chairwoman Barbara Stymies said the company aimed to add several new m embers to the board this year and hired an external firm to assess candidates.
 She pointed out that four of the board's 10 members have joined in the last year.

 Despite RIM's recent performance, the company's slate of directors was elected at the meeting with token opposition, although preliminary results showed some shareholders withheld their votes, including 19 percent for former co-CEO Mike Lazaridis.